brkarcher/brkarcher.github.io/condor.md

 "Roger.
 Control station further down, you think?"

-"_Aff_."
+"Affirmative."

 "Dismount and come on up the ladder."

 Sam muted her microphone to sigh within the safe confines of the sealed exoskeleton.
 She switched it back on.

-"We should not abandon this equipment to them.
+"We can't abandon this equipment to them.
 This is our chance to make good on the capture.
 Our _only_ chance.
 You want the payday?"

 "God _damnit_ Sam."

 "Let me take the opportunity to recon.
-They are on the retreat, so I may exploit the disorder.
-And if they do take a shot, I may survive in this armor.
-Besides, even if they take the bait on the trap up there, we will need to enter to find Kaiser himself."
+They're pulling back; I can take advantage of that.
+And if they do take a shot, I might survive in this armor.
+Besides, even if they take the bait on the trap up there, we'll need to get in to find Kaiser himself."

 "FINE.
 Don't come up here, then.
 I'd rather you not get killed; I don't want to have to do the goddamn paperwork.
 But apparently I can't do anything to stop you.
 Do your damn recon.
 Report back."